-Cheaper bus fares for all by following the Manchester Bee bus model.
+Cheaper bus fares for all by following the Greater Manchester Bee Bus model.

 We need a move to bus franchising instead of private operators deciding routes, timetables and fares.
 In this new model, the public authority plans the network.
 Private operators still run the buses, but under contract - similar to how Transport for London manages buses.